Eat and Run

 Eat and Run is a 1986 American comedy science fiction horror film directed by Christopher Hart with the script by Christopher Hart and Stan Hart.
 The film starred Ron Silver, Sharon Schlarth and R. L. Ryan.

 Plot

 A humanoid alien (R. L. Ryan) lands on Earth and soon discovers he likes to eat Italian people.
-Detective McSorely (Ron Silver) is an incompetent police officer, and the only one who knows what's going on.
+Detective McSorely (Ron Silver), an incompetent police officer, is the only one who knows what's going on.
 The rest of the police force thinks McSorely has gone nuts, while the alien continues eating the Italian population of New York City.